When applying please submit a cover letter, resume, and 3 references to hrdirector@mwikwedong.com

 Please be sure to note the title of the job vacancy

-The M’Wikwedong IFC is currently accepting applications for the full-time, 12 month contract position (35 hrs/wk) of Life Long Care (LLC) Support Worker.
+The M’Wikwedong IFC is currently accepting applications for the full time position (35 hrs/week) of Mental Health and Wellness Program Coordinator.

 M’Wikwedong IFC is an Indigenous not for profit organization.
 We are culturally based and community focused, and committed to driving positive change for the community.
 As a staff member of M’Wikwedong IFC you will have opportunity for professional growth, access to Elders and Traditional Knowledge Keepers, and a generous benefit package.
-Salary for this position is $50,000.
+The starting salary range for this position is $55,000 – $60,000 (prorated).

 Key Responsibilities: